What is encephalitis?

 How soon do symptoms of encephalitis appear?

 It depends on the organism causing the disease.
-For primary viral encephalitis, the symptoms may start 5-15 days.
+For primary viral encephalitis, the symptoms may start within 5-15 days.

 How is encephalitis diagnosed?